JemmyAzuka/Amazon-Prime-Recommendation-System/README.md

 ### Personalized Recommendations: Enjoy tailor-made recommendations based on your viewing history, genre preferences, and ratings.

-### Machine Learning Algorithms: Our recommendation system employs state-of-the-art machine learning models to understand your preferences and suggest content accordingly.
+### Machine Learning Algorithms: The recommendation system employs machine learning models to understand customer's preferences and suggest content accordingly.

-### User-friendly Interface: A simple and intuitive interface allows users to easily navigate and explore recommended content.

 ## How It Works